£6.40 – £12.00

 You also need some bottles to store your Ginger Water in.
 Again we recommend using glass bottles.
 We find swing/flip lid style bottles suitable for fermentation work best with Ginger Water.
 If you are worried about explosions and glass, you can use plastic bottles.
 Plastic tends to degrade quickly.
 It also carries a risk breaking down into the mixture due to the acidness of Ginger Water.
 Make sure you use BPA free plastic.

-It is important when using glass bottles to check and burp (release some of the gas build up) daily to minimise the risk of explosions.
+It is important when using glass bottles to check and burp (release some of the gas build-up) on a regular basis to minimize the risk of explosions.

 It is useful to get a funnel to help pour the liquid into the bottles.